What performance spaces are there?

 Many people have successfully arranged taxis to drop them off and pick them up.
 Each event page on our website gives the expected running time of the show.
 A list of taxi firms in the area can be found at https://walkthewhithornway.org/transport – scroll down to the Mochrum/Whithorn/Isle of Whithorn sections.

 Our postcode is DG8 8DR.

-If the weather has been wet for several days before the show the field can get quite muddy.
-In some cases areas will be closed off – the rest of the field should be fine especially the higher parts.
-Over the last few years we have put down a large area of grass mesh which means that tyres will not get stuck in mud.
+If the weather has been wet for several days before the show the field can get a little muddy and slippery.
+On rare occasions small areas may be closed off – the rest of the field should be fine especially the higher parts.
+Over the last few years we have put down a large area of grass mesh which means that tyres should not get stuck in mud.
 Please drive slowly and carefully in the field.

 It is then a short walk along the lane to the theatre site.
 The lane can also get muddy so we recommend stout and waterproof footwear.
 Please be aware of traffic.

 In the dark you may wish to bring a torch as there are no street lights near the theatre – but there are excellent stars on a clear night!

 We have a small area of hardstanding disabled parking for two vehicles on the main theatre site, and you can also drop off people at the main gate.
 Please email or phone us in advance to let us know you need to park in the disabled spaces so that we can co-ordinate requirements.
 Please also see the FAQ below about accessibility.